sudara/alonetone/README.markdown

       newrelic.yml (for performance tracking)

-#### Database setup

-You can create a development database, s and load some bootstrap data with:

-      rake db:setup

 #### Logging in

 After the bootstrap data is loaded, you can login using the test account (username=test, password=test).